Were you hit by a car driven by a distracted driver?

 Distracted driving is still negligent driving.
 A distracted driver who causes an accident is still liable for damages — whether that motorist was following the law or not.

-If you have been injured in an accident caused by a distracted driver, call our Santa Barbara office at (805) 962-2022 or our Encino office at (818) 981-3530.
+If you have been injured in an accident caused by a distracted driver, call our Santa Barbara car accident attorneys at (805) 962-2022 or our Encino office at (818) 981-3530.
 We can also be contacted online.
 Your case review will be complimentary.